 The equipment and tools in our machine shop can pose a considerable safety risk if not used properly.
 Focused and professional behavior is always expected in the machine shop.
-These rules also apply to competition pits and game fields.
 As with all team expectations, failure to comply may lead to disciplinary action up to and including dismissal from the team at the coaches' discretion.